Montreal Alouettes' Standings

 Bet On Montreal Alouettes' Games

-The fans of Montreal demand a quality product, and because of this, the team struggled to fill their old home, prompting them to move to a smaller, but better venue.
+The fans of Montreal demand a quality product, and because of this, the team struggled to fill their old home, prompting them to move to a smaller, but the better venue.
 The Als play at Molson Memorial Stadium for eight of their nine home games per season and host a single game at Olympic Stadium, which has a capacity more than double that of Molson Memorial.
 Check game location to know in advance what game is being played in the big house.

 The rivals of the Alouettes include the BC Lions and the Toronto Argos.
 Their classic Labour Day rival is BC, a team that twice defeated them in the Grey Cup during the 2000s.
 There is great potential for a rivalry to develop between the Ottawa Redblacks, and Montreal as they are located about two hours from each other.